InfinityWallet/Crypto-Assets/README.md

 ## Disclaimer
 We allow anyone to submit a new digital asset to be added to the repository, this does not mean we endorse or are in any partnership with any of the projects.

-We reserve the right to reject or remove any projects without refund for any reason such as if they are deemed to be a scam on review.
+We reserve the right to reject or remove any projects without refund for any reason, such as if they are deemed to be a scam on review.
 Additionally, the terms or fee may change from time to time depending on the market and as we deem fit.